• Solutions

 Work burnout is a state of physical, emotional, and mental exhaustion caused by excessive and prolonged stress at work.
 It is characterized by feelings of cynicism, detachment, and a lack of motivation or satisfaction in one's job.
 Individuals experiencing work burnout may also display signs of decreased productivity, increased absenteeism, and a negative attitude towards work.
 This trait can have detrimental effects on both the individual's professional and personal life, leading to decreased job performance, strained relationships, and even physical and mental health issues.
 Recognizing the symptoms of work burnout is crucial in order to take appropriate measures to address the underlying causes and restore work-life balance.
 This may involve seeking support from mental health professionals, implementing stress management techniques, and making necessary changes to the work environment or workload.

-Burnout test
+Burnout Test

 The Burnout Test, alternatively known as job burnout assessment or stress burnout test, helps identify symptoms of burnout.
 This can be key in recognizing the need for work-life balance, stress management, and mental health support.